Rafael Coronel: Youth

 Although he always liked to draw, Coronel thought that "Art gives no money to eat, and painting is a complement for other jobs".
 He didn't know that there were some professional painters.

 When Coronel went to Mexico City he wanted to be a soccer player, a player for the América, but he promised he would study to become an accountant.
 When he arrived in the capital, he started to like architecture.
 In 1952 he won a painting contest.
 The piece that gave him the victory was the Mujer De Jerez, a piece of art done with crayons, since he had no money to buy better things.
 He won a scholarship of 300 pesos a month.
 After winning the contest he stated: "I betrayed my father, but I've done good for the country".

-For the scholarship to be effective, he had to study in some painting school, so he decided to enter to "La Esmeralda", two months later he was expelled for disobeying the teachers.
+For the scholarship to be effective, he had to study in some painting school, so he decided to enter "La Esmeralda", two months later he was expelled for disobeying the teachers.
 The intentions of Coronel during that time were to show the Latin American people without garnishing them like Diego Rivera, David Alfaro Siqueiros, or José Clemente Orozco.

 Coronel became a lonely man in 1969 when his wife, Ruth, the daughter of Diego Rivera and Lupe Marín, and mother of his only son, Juan Coronel, died.
 He had some girlfriends, and traveled around the world with them.
 Traveling helped him to "clear his vision about Mexico and makes my painting instincts, and puts me in front of the canvas with my brush, painting and painting".